I am a Mdewakanton Dakota rights activist with several

 Nebraska Santee (Dakota) Tribe,

-since 1918 at least, have claimed that the Dakota were forces out of the Mille Lacs Lake area
+since 1918 at least, have claimed that the Mdewakanton Dakota were forces out of the Mille Lacs Lake area

 during the "Battle Of Kathio".